Monkey Prince: Lazurus Planet

 The Shugel-Shens relocate to Metropolis and are hired as scientists for LexCorp.
-While Marcus meets with some new friends, Pigsy is captured by his and the Monkey King's old friend-turned enemy Nezha, who is also King Fire Bull's archenemy and adoptive father.
-Meanwhile, King Fire Bull and the Horned Kings attack LexCorp to consume several Bizarro clones, which leaves Laura fatally injured.
-Unable to take her to a hospital, Winston brings Marcus and the comatose Laura to her estranged father Gerard Shugel, Ultra-Humanite's human form, who nurses her in his secret laboratory outside of Metropolis.
+While Marcus meets with some new friends, Pigsy is captured by Nezha, King Fire Bull's archenemy and adoptive father.
+King Fire Bull and the Horned Kings attack LexCorp to consume several Bizarro clones, mortally wounding Laura.
+Unable to take her to a hospital, Winston brings Marcus and the comatose Laura to her estranged father Gerard Shugel (Ultra-Humanite), who nurses her in his secret laboratory outside of Metropolis.
 While investigating the attack on LexCorp, Supergirl flies close to Gerard's lair, causing Marcus to think she is after his parents and transforms into his monkey form to confront her.
 Gerard mistakenly believes the two are working together and confronts them in his Ultra-Humanite body.

-Concurrently, King Fire Bull causes the volcano on Lazarus Island to erupt, causing several Lazurus-fueled storms to erupt all over Earth, with Lazarus Resin raining over Metropolis causing various effects to people who come into contact with it, including the Monkey Prince.
+Concurrently, King Fire Bull causes the volcano on Lazarus Island to erupt, causing magical storms worldwide.
 After dealing with Ultra-Humanite, the Monkey Prince assists Supergirl in quelling the chaos in Metropolis and accompanies her to the abandoned Hall of Justice where Supergirl puts out a call to all available heroes to deal with the current crisis.
 Several heroes gather at the Hall, where Robin takes charge of the group and debriefs them on King Fire Bull and the events that transpired on Lazurus Island.
 As Robin dispatches the heroes to deal with the various threats affecting the world, he orders the Monkey Prince to remain at the Hall with him and Black Alice due to his lack of experience.
 The Monkey Prince befriends Alice and comforts her while she is still traumatized from her previous ordeal with Nezha.
 One of Pigsy's miniature clones visits the Monkey Prince and divulges Nezha's and King Fire Bull's origins and their corruption.
 Pigsy also informs him of his capture but orders the Monkey Prince not to rescue him and to help the other heroes.